jimjamdev/ag-test/README.md

 npm i && npm run start

 # Desc
 So I went a path of SCSS modules for grid/layout and some static classes spit out globally, and a bunch of custom components.
-No third party UI library.
-Obviously didn't get everything I wanted completed.
+Not too much in sass here.
 Now, i get the 6-8 hours if I had something ready, or an available stack.
 If it was my choice i'd just have went with apollo on nextjs.
-Solves a lot of these propblems.
+Solves a lot of these problems.

 So, there's a small local-1 test branch to look at.
 It's mostly static data in redux and some tests with state to localstorage.